AmazingAng/Clone0/eip_draft.md

 ---
+eip: minimal-proxy-push0
 title: Minimal Proxy Contract with `PUSH0`
-description: Optimize the previous Minimal Proxy Contract (eip-3855) with newly introduced `PUSH0` opcode
+description: Optimize the previous Minimal Proxy Contract (ERC-1167) with newly introduced `PUSH0` opcode
 author: 0xAA (@AmazingAng)
 discussions-to: https://ethereum-magicians.org/t/proposal-for-a-new-eip-minimal-proxy-contract-with-push0/15662
 status: Draft
 type: Standards Track
 category: Core
 created: 2023-09-04
-requires: eip-7, eip-211, eip1167, eip-3855
+requires: 7, 211, 1167, 3855
 ---

-## Simple Summary

-With the newly introduced `PUSH0` opcode ([eip-3855](https://eips.ethereum.org/EIPS/eip-3855)) at Shanghai Upgrade, we optimized the previous Minimal Proxy Contract ([eip-1167](https://eips.ethereum.org/EIPS/eip-1167)) from 55 bytes to 54 bytes, which saves 200 gas at deployment and 5 gas at runtime, while remain the same functionalities.
 ## Abstract

-Use `PUSH0` opcode minimize gas cost of the previous Minimal Proxy Contract, which simply and cheaply clone contract functionality in an immutable way.
+With the newly introduced `PUSH0` opcode ([EIP-3855](./eip-3855)) at Shanghai Upgrade, we minimized the previous Minimal Proxy Contract ([ERC-1167](./eip-1167)) by 200 gas at deployment and 5 gas at runtime, while retaining same functionalities.

 ## Motivation

-This standard trys to mimnimize the Minimal Proxy Contract with the newly added `PUSH0` opcodes.
+This standard tries to optimize the Minimal Proxy Contract with the newly added `PUSH0` opcodes.
 The main motivations are:

 1. Reduce the contract bytecode size by `1` byte by removing a redundant `SWAP` opcode.
 2. Reduce the runtime gas by replacing two `DUP` (cost `3` gas each) to two `PUSH0` (cost `2` gas each).